 a.
 How do we tax corporations' income?

-b.
+d.
 Why tax corporations?

-ii.
-Why is it hard to tell who ultimately bears the burden of the corporate income tax?
+e.
+Which people bear the burden of the corporate income tax?

-i.
+f.
 What are the impacts of double-taxing corporate income?

-ii.
+g.
 What would happen if we just eliminated the corporate income tax?

-e.
+h.
 How can some companies get away with paying no income tax despite billions in profits?

 i.
 Why is it troublesome that some companies view their tax departments as profit centers?

-f.
+k.
 What is depreciation?

 a.
 What is a consumption tax?